dib-lab/genome-grist/doc/configuring.md

 sourmash sketch dna -p k=31,scaled=1000
 ```

-If you've named your genomes so that the first sequence contains the identifier, you can add `--name-from-first` and then the sequences will be named the right thing for the next step.
+If you've named your genomes so that the first sequence contains the identifier, you can add `--name-from-first` and then the signatures will be named the right thing for the next step.

-If not, you'll need to manually adjust the names of the signatures produced by `sourmash sketch`.
+If not, you'll need to manually rename of the signatures produced by `sourmash sketch`.
 (You can do this with `sourmash sig rename`, but there's no simple way to do this in bulk.)

 Once you have all your genome signatures, you can create a sourmash database with